Skip to main content

 6. Click Save.

-4. Custom schedule per product
+Custom timing schedule

 If different products need different review request timing — for example, digital products vs. physical goods, or seasonal items vs. everyday items — you can create custom schedules and assign them to specific products.